This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 That said, the Mastery Journal helps you to rate your productivity and discipline over time and focus on one task until completion in a ninety day time frame.
 I recommend trying it out.
 It will help you learn how to use the method consistently to reach your goals.
 You can buy it on Amazon here.

-You can also download my free pomodoro worksheet by signing up for my resource library below.
+You can also download my free pomodoro technique pdf by signing up for my resource library below.

 When working on my blog I sometimes have a hard time justifying to myself that I need breaks.
 I find myself saying that I don’t have much time so must use all of it to focus on getting things done.